 The pricing of natural gas sales is primarily determined by supply and demand in the marketplace and can fluctuate considerably.
 The prices that the Company receives for its natural gas production is also affected by the amount of natural gas liquids included in the natural gas, and the prices for those liquids is also subject to supply and demand factors.
-Prices of both natural gas and natural gas liquids have declined drastically in recent years, principally due to increased supply.
-In addition, if estimates of our proved oil and gas reserves decline due to further declines in prices for natural gas and natural gas liquids or other reasons, the rate at which we record non-cash depletion expense would continue to increase.
+Although they recovered somewhat in 2017, prices of both natural gas and natural gas liquids have generally declined over the past several years, principally due to increased supply.
+In addition, if estimates of our proved oil and gas reserves decline due to further declines in prices for natural gas and natural gas liquids or other reasons, the rate at which we record depletion expense would increase.